 The Chia Egg recipe is an easy one to make and is so versatile!
 Why would you use chia in your favorite baked goods?
 Because this egg substitute is a great binder and it’s healthy, too!

 When I was vegetarian and thinking about a vegan diet, I did so in a series of steps.
 The very first, and easiest for me, was to give up eggs.

 I never really liked eggs all that much, especially the runny yolks.
 And I especially didn’t like the impact eggs had on my digestive tract.
-Let’s just say they had a gaseous effect and leave it at that.

 Surprisingly, giving up eggs wasn’t difficult in my day-to-day diet, but it did leave me scratching my head about baking.
-However, I was pleasantly surprised to discover this little trick: chia seeds as egg substitutes!
+I was pleasantly surprised to discover this little trick: chia seeds as egg substitutes!

 What is a chia egg?

-A chia egg is a combination of chia seeds and water that creates a gelatinous mixture that can be used as a plant-based egg replacer.
+A chia seed egg is a combination of chia seeds and water that creates a gelatinous mixture that can be used as a plant-based egg replacer.
 It works best to bind baked goods, like cakes, pancakes, cookies, and more.